 Shopping at Federation Square

-- 1. The NGV design store at The Ian Potter Centre:
+1. The National Gallery of Victoria design store located within The Ian Potter Centre:

 Tips for Visiting Federation Square